Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 The peak time for asbestos usage in the UK was during the 1960’s and 1970s.

-Even during the 1980’s asbestos was still relatively popular, although by then the health concerns were starting to be recognised.
+Even during the 1980’s it was still relatively popular, although by then the health concerns were starting to be recognised.

 However, it wasn’t completely banned until 1999, five years ahead of an EU deadline.
-Therefore, asbestos was used in the UK for a surprisingly long amount of time.
+Therefore, it was used in the UK for a surprisingly long amount of time.

 Is Asbestos Still Being Used Today?